habitat-sh/on-prem-builder/on-prem-docs/content/docs/getting-started.md

 * Automated package builds using Chef Habitat Builder on-prem
 * Automated package exports using Chef Habitat Builder on-prem

+### Memory Filesystem Storage
+Preparing your filesystem (Optional)
+Since substantial storage may be required for holding packages, please ensure you have an appropriate amount of free space on your filesystem.
+The package artifacts will be stored in your Minio instance by default, typically at the following location: `/hab/svc/builder-minio/data`
+If you need to add additional storage, it is recommended that you create a mount at `/hab` and point it to your external storage.
+This is not required if you already have sufficient free space.
+*Note*: If you would prefer to Artifactory instead of Minio for the object storage, please see the [Artifactory](#using-artifactory-as-the-object-store-(alpha)) section below.

 ## Next Steps